kyverno/website/content/en/docs/Releases/_index.md

 - Kyverno policies are now applied to Pod controllers and again to managed Pods preventing some circumvention scenarios.
 - Installing Kyverno from Helm allows CRD management to be disabled.
 - in-toto-golang punched up to v0.3.3 to fix CVE-2021-41087.
+- imagePullSecrets are now refreshed in `verifyImages` rules.

 ### Bug Fixes